syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/save.md

 ## Events

-The SfImageEditor has Events when performing Save opeation namely,  ImageSaving and ImageSaved events.
+The SfImageEditor has Events when performing Save operation namely,  ImageSaving and ImageSaved events.

 ### ImageSaving